 The project consists of three phases:

-- Poetry writing – this phase is anticipated to launch in October 2019.
+- Poetry writing – this phase is anticipated to launch in January 2020.
 The JPMP team will travel to San Juan for 3 days, to visit students in class for a minimum of 1 hour each day.
 At La Libre, an entire class (approximately 30 students) will participate in the poetry writing phase.
 Staff and administrators will also meet to discuss and plan project curriculum and logistical details during the launch of phase 1.
 The activities in San Juan during the launch will also feature a masterclass and performance by visiting artists Roy Nathanson, Albert Marqués and Bill Ware.
 The JPMP team will begin writing instruction with NYC students at ICE around the same time.
-Phase one will wrap up by the end of December 2019 and a book of shared poetry will be produced as a final product for all participating students in both schools to keep.
+Phase one will wrap up with a book of shared poetry that will be produced as a final product for all participating students in both schools to keep.